wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-dotnet-how-to-use-tables.md

 ### Namespace declarations
-Add the following code namespace declarations to the top of any C\# file in which you wish to programmatically access Azure Storage.
+Add the following code namespace declarations to the top of any C\# file in which you wish to programmatically access Azure Storage <!-- deleted by customization. --><!-- keep by customization: begin -->: <!-- keep by customization: end -->

     using Microsoft.WindowsAzure.Storage;
 	using Microsoft.WindowsAzure.Storage.Auth;